 The TIME Task Force was formed in August 2002 to address the critical issues of mobility and safety related to incident management in the Metro Atlanta region.
-The task force is made up of concerned incident responders from transportation agencies, fire, rescue, police, towing, emergency medical services, etc. In 2017 the TIME Task Force voted to expanded their coverage outside of Metro Atlanta and are now a statewide program.
+The task force is made up of concerned incident responders from transportation agencies, fire, rescue, police, towing, emergency medical services, etc. In 2017, the TIME Task Force voted to expand its coverage outside of Metro Atlanta and are now a statewide program.

 We are committed to continue the dialogue of inter-agency coordination and cooperation, to create an opportunity for multi-agency training which promotes teamwork, and to serve as a platform for participants to develop common operation strategies and a better understanding of other agencies’ roles and responsibilities.